alekdavis/PlexBackup/README.md

 ### Backup snapshots
 Every time you run a new backup job, the script will create a backup snapshot folder.
 The name of the folder will reflect the timestamp of when the script started.
 Use the `Keep` switch to specify how many backup snapshots you want to keep: `0` (keep all previously created backups), `1` (keep the current backup snapshot only), `2` (keep the current backup snapshot and one before it), `3` (keep the current backup snapshot and two most recent snapshots), and so on.
 The default value is `3`.

+### Backup version
+When backing up data, PlexBackup records the version of Plex Media Server.
+If you try to restore a backup on a system with a different version of Plex Media Server, the operation will fail.
+To to force the operation over a version mismatch, use the `Force` parameter, but be aware that it may pose risks.
+Keep in mind that if you execute PlexBackup with the Plex Media Server process not running, version information will not be saved or checked during the backup or restore operations.

 ### Email notification
 Use the `SendMail` parameter to let PlexBackup know whether or when you want to receive email notifications about the backup job completion using one of the following values: